 Remove sutures at approximately 10 days if it doesn’t dissolve naturally.

 Bending your knee is variable, but by 6 weeks it should bend to 90 degrees.
 The goal is to get 110-115 degrees of movement.

 Take a bath when wound dries up.
 You can drive at about 6 weeks, once you have regained control of your leg.
 You should be walking reasonably comfortably by 6 weeks.

 More physical activities, such as sports previously discussed may take 3 months to be able to do comfortably.

-You will usually have a 6 week check-up with your surgeon who will assess your progress.
+Usually, you need to have a 6-week check-up with your surgeon who will assess your progress.
 You should continue to see your surgeon for the rest of your life to check your knee and take X-rays.
-This is important as sometimes your knee can feel excellent but there can be a problem only recognized on X-ray.

 If you ever have any unexplained pain, swelling, redness or if you feel unwell you should see your doctor as soon as possible.